 “You just wrote for three hours, ” I would tell them.
 They told their friends.
 Their friends balked.
 “That’s not writing!”
 Quibbles would ensue.

 6. Wrote, and wrote, and wrote.
 The girls saw me do that.
 They asked for paper and pencil.
 When they wanted to, they wrote, and wrote, and wrote too (last year, my eldest wrote 45, 000 words of a novel, just because).

 Must we teach children to write?
-Or can we say—as they play and “story” the days away—“Incidentally, you just wrote for three hours.”
+I don’t believe so.
+Instead, we can say—as they play and “story” the days away—“Incidentally, you just wrote for three hours.”